labex-labs/open-source-labs/python/practical-python/lab-06-03-producers-consumers-producers-consumers-and-pipelines/step2.md

 You will notice that data incrementally flows through the different functions.

 For this exercise the `stocksim.py` program should still be running in the background.
-You’re going to use the `follow()` function you wrote in the previous exercise.
+You're going to use the `follow()` function you wrote in the previous exercise.